 Asking questions the right way is both an art and a science.
+The Negotiation Experts answers our site visitors' question for free, but only those that we consider of value to our readers.
 Ask the question the wrong way and a person might act like a turtle, becoming defensive and withdrawing into their shell.
 Ask the questions another wrong way and a person might roar back at you like an enraged lion.
 Ask it the right way, and the person might 'spill the beans' like they use to say in those old black and white movies.
 During a negotiation, we need to learn how to ask questions to get vital information, and we need to think about how to ask questions to get our counterparts to talk.

 These really are the only two types of questions.
 Good questions produce results while bad questions don't.
 Sounds simple enough, doesn't it?
 But what's the real difference between the two?
 Let's take a look and hone our communications skills.